 SI.
-No. Name of the Director Designation Catagory Committee Meetings Designation Category Held Attended 1 Dr. Smt.
+Name of the Director Designation Catagory Committee Meetings No. Name of the Director Designation Category Held Attended 1 Dr. Smt.
 T. Neelaveni Chairperson Independent Director 1 1 2 Sri.
 Shravan Kudaravalli Chairman Independent Director 1 1 3 Sri.
 Ramesh Babu Potluri Member Chairman & Managing Director 1 1 4 Sri.
 TVVSN Murthy Member Non- Executive Director 1 1

-Sri.
+• Sri.
 TVVSN Murthy has resigned as a Director of the Company with effect from 28th May, 2021 and ceased to be the member of Nomination and Remuneration Committee.